zodybm/nmap/README.md

 used on windows, it is easiest to use on linux.
 #### If your OS is a linux distro
 You can simply type in the command 'sudo apt install nmap' in the terminal.
-  * *Note that if you are running Kali Linux nmap will be preinstalled.*
+  * *Note that if you are running Kali Linux, nmap will be preinstalled.*
 #### If your OS is Windows or other
 The easiest and safest way is to use a virtual machine, or VM.
-I highly recommend using [virtualbox](https://www.virtualbox.org/) I highly recommend using *virtualbox*.
+I highly recommend using [virtualbox](https://www.virtualbox.org/) and installing Kali Linux on it.
 It is a free and open-source VM perfectly suited for this task.
 To install Kali linux on virtualbox please click [here](https://phoenixnap.com/kb/how-to-install-kali-linux-on-virtualbox)
 ### Using nmap
-Now that you have nmap installed, open up the terminal if you haven't already and type in 'nmap'.
+Now that you have nmap installed, open up the terminal, if you haven't already, and type in 'nmap'.